gio-dot/Z-Bee-Duo/index.md

 <img src="https://github.com/Gio-dot/Z-Bee-Duo/blob/main/images/20211010_101921-ico-3.jpg?raw=true" width="900">

-**Z-Bee Duo** is the first zigbee adapter that can be used as a **standard USB stick coordinator** (connected to an host where home automation software like Home assistant is installed), as **Ser2net Wifi zigbee** adapter, as **LAN Ethernet zigbee** adapter and as a **Raspberry PI Zero hat** (for Raspberry PI Zero only: it is designed with its exact same dimensions).
-It is provided with SMA external antenna connector and USB connector.

-Coupled with the optional wifi/Ethernet adapter or with PI Zero W, **the most compact and powerful standalone zigbee coordinator hub** can be realized.
-Z-Bee Duo power coupled Raspberry through its USB connector, and thanks to the innovative design, can be plugged to a cellular charger and moved anywhere in the home.
+***Assembled and tested Z-Bee Duo [can be found here](https://www.tindie.com/products/23046/).***

+**Z-Bee Duo**

-This adapter is designed with the **new generation CC2652** Texas Instruments chip, in the most powerful version -P (+20dB embedded RF amplifier). **Ebyte or RF-Star** chips are used (depending on market availability).
-It represent an upgrade of previous CC2530/CC2538/CC2538+CC2592 in terms of processor, ram and support.
+Is an innovative zigbee adapter (coordinator or router) in form of usb dongle.
+It can be used with popular zigbee software like zigbee2mqtt, Homeassistant ZHA etc. It is designed with the new generation CC2652 Texas Instruments chip, in the most powerful version -P (+20dB embedded RF amplifier) and represents an upgrade of previous CC2530/CC2538/CC2538+CC2592 in terms of processor, ram and support.
 Latest Z-Stack 3.x.0 is used, and unlike its predecessor CC2538, it is fully supported by official Texas Instruments SDK.

+**The unique design of the Z-Bee Duo allows to use it in 4 different ways:**

+1.	**Standard USB coordinator** (connected to a host where home automation software like Home assistant is installed).

+2.	**Wifi connected (ser2net) coordinator**: with the optional **wifi module** (that fit inside Z-bee case), Z-Bee Duo can be wirelessly connected to your home automation hub.
+In this way it can be moved away from your hub (simply powered by a cellular charger) to find the best position in the house and/or to avoid usb 3.0 Raspberry pi4 issues that in many cases affect USB connected adapters.

+3.	**LAN connected coordinator**: with the optional **Ethernet module** (that fit inside Z-bee case), Z-Bee Duo can be connected to your home automation hub through an ethernet port.
+In this way it can be moved away from your hub (simply powered by a cellular charger) to find the best position in the house and/or to avoid usb 3.0 Raspberry pi4 issues that in many cases affect USB connected adapters.

+4.	**Independent zigbee2mqtt hub**: a Raspberry PI Zero W (not included) can be coupled with Z-Bee Duo (it fits in its case); with zigbee2mqtt installed on PI Zero, the most compact and powerful standalone zigbee coordinator hub can be realized.
+It communicate in mqtt with home automation hub (Home assistant and others).
+This hub can be moved away from your hub (simply powered by a cellular charger) to find the best position in the house and/or to avoid usb 3.0 Raspberry pi4 issues that in many cases affect USB connected adapters.

+**Technical features**

+- CC2652P Texas Instruments ZigBee chip with embedded +20dB RF amplifier for maximum range.
+Ebyte or RF-Star chips are used (depending on market availability).
+- Fully tested with Z2M and ZHA
+- Red and green leds for state indication.
+- External SMA antenna.
+- Serial bootloader.
+No external programmer needed to update firmware: can be done through USB port.
+- Auto-BSL, no need to press buttons (although present) to update firmware.
+- CH340C USB Bridge
+- Plug & Play: shipped with latest Z-Stack 3.x.0 firmware and fully tested.
+Also wifi module is shipped fully tested and ready to use.

 - [Mechanical](https://gio-dot.github.io/Z-Bee-Duo/mechanical)
 - [FAQ](https://gio-dot.github.io/Z-Bee-Duo/FAQ)